appsemble/appsemble/docs/guide/teams.md

 `$team:manager`, then only the managers of the teams the author is in may perform that action on the resource.

-For example, let’s say we have an app for managing soccer club:
+For example, let’s say we have an app for managing a soccer club:

 ```yaml
 name: Soccer club